-As of September 30, 2019, we had cash, cash equivalents and marketable securities of \$160.6 million.
-We believe that our existing cash, cash equivalents and marketable securities will enable us to fund our operating expenses and capital expenditure requirements into the second half of 2021.
+As of March 31, 2019, we had cash, cash equivalents and marketable securities of \$127.3 million.
+We believe that the net proceeds from our offering in May 2019, described below, together with our existing cash, cash equivalents and marketable securities, will enable us to fund our operating expenses and capital expenditure requirements into the second half of 2021.
 See "-Liquidity and Capital Resources."